 We have a strict rule of speaking English only in the school.
 Always speak English, in your lessons and at break times.
 If your classmate speaks your language, speak English with them too.
 It may first seem strange but it will soon become natural.

 If you study General English or an exam preparation courses, you will regularly take tests that will allow you and your teacher to check the progress and what you may still need to work on.
 If you study IELTS you will write monthly mock tests.

 These tests are written and include questions on grammar, vocabulary, and reading.
 You will also be tested informally in class based on how well you do in group activities, and your understanding of new language.

 Sometimes teachers will give you smaller tests on vocabulary, spelling and grammar, but they will always tell you when these tests are going to be.

-At the end of your General English course you will receive a detailed certificate of your proficiency in English showing your level assessment according to the Common European Framework (CEFR).
+At the end of your General English course you will receive a certificate showing your level assessment according to the Common European Framework (CEFR).
 The assessment will be based on the results from the tests during your study.
 The attendance must be minimum 80% to receive the certificate.

 If you would like a written report when you finish your course, tell your teacher and they will prepare one for you.

 It is important that you arrive on time for lessons.
 If this is not possible, for example due to work commitments, please let us know. lf you arrive after the class start time, your attendance will be marked as late.
-If you arrive more than 15 minutes late after your class has started, you may not be able to enter the classroom until break time.
+If you arrive more than 10 minutes late after your class has started, you may not be able to enter the classroom until break time.